 Jasmine Younge was the deputy chief of staff to Fulton County District Attorney Paul L. Howard Jr. and considered his “go-to” person in the office.
 Suddenly, after the announcement of her pregnancy, DA Howard shut Ms. Younge out of meetings, ignored her, and ultimately terminated her.

-Younge, who is represented by Amanda A. Farahany and Grace A. Starling of Barrett & Farahany LLP, filed a lawsuit claiming that she faced pregnancy bias from her former employer.
+Younge, who is represented by Amanda A. Farahany and Grace A. Starling of Barrett & Farahany, filed a lawsuit claiming that she faced pregnancy bias from her former employer.
 The story was covered in a recent article published by Law360.

 Protection against pregnancy discrimination falls within the Pregnancy Discrimination Act of 1978 (PDA).
 This act requires that women affected by pregnancy, childbirth, or pregnancy-related medical conditions must be treated the same as other workers who are similar in their ability (or inability) to work because of circumstances not related to pregnancy.